behramlamija/BombermanProject/README.md

 1. Open the project in Unity Editor (recommended Unity version 2020.3 or newer).
 2. Open the scene `Assets/Scenes/Level1`.
 3. Press **Play** in the Unity Editor to start the game.
-4. Use keyboard and mouse to control the player character (add control details here if needed).
+4. Use keyboard and mouse to control the player character.

 ## 📋 Key Features
 - Bomb placement and explosion mechanics